MartinT86/MartinT86.github.io/_posts/2020-11-03-unit-tests-for-the-whole-team.md

 ## Living documentation

 Often, tacit knowledge and knowledge silos grow over time within a team.
+Moving that knowledge out the developer's head into a more public realm is hugely useful.

-Documentation is great, with one major caveat, when it is kept up to date.
+Documentation is great, with one major caveat, only when it is kept up to date.
 Keeping documentation up to date is easier said than done.
 For every change to the system, making sure it is reflected in the documentation can be a considerable overhead.
 Especially when changes need to be made quickly, this overhead is easily and often overlooked.
 Incorrect, or outdated documentation can be very damaging.

 An ideal situation is where the documentation is based on the code itself.
 A strong set of tests that test the behaviour of a system can form living documentation.
 You should be able to read through your test suite and know exactly what the system does and how it will behave in various scenarios.